How to Save Electricity During Your Beauty Routine

 Use Dimmer Lights

-By using dim lights, or at least energy efficient bulbs, you can reduce your electricity while you apply make up.
-You can also purchase a vanity mirror that is lit via batter operated bulbs, which will not only reduce the amount of electricity you consume but also keep the room cooler.
+By using dim lights, or at least energy-efficient bulbs, you can reduce your electricity while you apply to makeup.
+You can also purchase a vanity mirror that is lit via battery-operated bulbs, which will not only reduce the amount of electricity you consume but also keep the room cooler.
 If you have access to natural light from a window or skylight, you can conserve even more electricity.
 Consider installing more windows if you have the chance to remodel your bathroom.
-Also remember that turning your lights off when you’ll be away for at least 10 minutes will also reduce electricity bills.
-For more tips on best energy efficient light for make up application, check out eco friendly beauty blogs.
+Also, remember that turning your lights off when you’ll be away for at least 10 minutes will also reduce electricity bills.
+For more tips on the best energy-efficient light for makeup application, check out eco-friendly beauty blogs.